Wiznet/WIZnet-S2E-Tool/README.md

     - WIZ752SR Series
     - Use **UART #0 Configurations** & **UART #1 Configurations** both.

-And all other options are common.
+And all other options are common for 1 port & 2 port S2E devices.

 #### 1. Search Devices
 First, you could search devices use '-s' or '--search' option.

-    $ python wiz750_configTool.py -s
+    $ python wizconfig.py -s
 And then **mac_list.txt** is created, there are MAC address information of each devices.

 #### 2. Configuration
 * Single Device

-      $ python wiz750_configTool.py -d 00:08:DC:XX:XX:XX [Options ...]
+      $ python wizconfig.py -d 00:08:DC:XX:XX:XX [Options ...]

 * All Devices

-      $ python wiz750_configTool.py -a [Options ...]
+      $ python wizconfig.py -a [Options ...]

+* Set example

+    Set baud rate to 115200 of 1 port S2E device.

+    If device's mac address is '00:08:DC:AA:BB:CC', you can set like this.

+        $ python wizconfig.py -d 00:08:DC:AA:BB:CC --baud0 115200

+    If you want to set baud rate for all devices on the network, do like this.

+        $ python wizconfig.py -a --baud0 115200

 #### 3. Firmware Upload

+##### Step 1 - Set IP address
 When do device's firmware upload, need TCP connection with devices to send Firmware file.

-So first, use **-m/--multiset** option for set ip address to the same network-band as host.
+So first, use **-m/--multiset** option for **set ip address to the same network-band as host**.

-    $ python wiz750_configTool.py -m <IP address>
+    $ python wizconfig.py -m <IP address>

+##### Step 2 - Firmware upload
-And you must use **App part firmware** file when do this.
-To download firmware file, refer to below.
+Next, prepare the fireware file.
+You must use **App part firmware** file when do this.

+To download firmware file, visit below link.
 - https://github.com/Wiznet/WIZ750SR/releases
 - https://github.com/Wiznet/WIZ750SR/tree/master/Projects/S2E_App/bin

-* Single devcie
+* Single device

-      $ python wiz750_configTool.py -d 00:08:DC:XX:XX:XX -u <F/W file path>
+      $ python wizconfig.py -d 00:08:DC:XX:XX:XX -u <F/W file path>

 * All device

-      $ python wiz750_configTool.py -a -u <F/W file path>
+      $ python wizconfig.py -a -u <F/W file path>

 #### 4. Get/Set configs Use File